Mount Girl Scoops First Prize in Cambridge History Competition

 - 13 October 2020 -

-A pupil from The Mount School York won first place in the Robson History Prize competition held by a prestigious Cambridge University college.
+A pupil from The Mount School York has won first place in the Robson History Prize!
+The competition is held by a prestigious Cambridge University college.

 Phoenix Woolnough, 17, a sixth form college student, was awarded first prize in Trinity College Cambridge’s annual Robson History Prize competition, in a competitive field of over 300 high calibre entries.
 She said of her win, “I can’t believe it!”

 Dr Richard Serjeantson, Director of Studies in History at the College, emailed Phoenix to inform her of the award, noting, “We received 309 entries and were deeply impressed by the range and skill of the work that we saw, but yours stood out above them all.
 Many congratulations on writing such an intelligent, interesting and well-researched piece of work.”

 Phoenix chose the topic: Was the global Cold War simply a new form of imperialism?

 “I didn’t enter to win, but I thought it would be a good opportunity to learn referencing and develop a better writing style.
 During the start of lockdown, I became obsessed with finding essay competitions.
 Trinity College had presented a massive list for entrants to select our chosen topic.
 The wording of the Cold War topic attracted me because I’m interested in colonialism,” said Phoenix.
 “This topic was helpful for me because I’ve now decided to do an extended project qualification (EPQ).”

 The Robson Prize aims to encourage ambitious and talented Year 12 students to read History and to recognise the achievements of high calibre students and of those who teach them.